ICT-TEE/HELI-TEE/README.md

-# NEMU-TEE
+# NEMU-FDI-TEE

-make Penglai-TEE work on NEMU.
+make FDI with Penglai-TEE work on NEMU.

 # Usage